 NRIs can invest in all Mutual Funds open for investments through RupeeVest.

-However, NRIs of USA and Canada have the provision to invest in only seven Indian mutual fund houses.
+However, NRIs of USA and Canada have the provision to invest in only nine Indian mutual fund houses.
 This constraint is due to the regulatory compliances under FATCA that the AMCs have to go through.
 The Mutual Fund houses they can invest in through RupeeVest are mentioned below:

 It is mandatory for every NRI investor to have an NRE or NRO account with an Indian Bank.